open/close all folders

-    Brick Joke / Chekhov's Gun: Their useless discussion does provide Arthur with a means to defeat the bridgekeeper when he starts asking a question about swallows.
+- Brick Joke / Chekhov's Gun: Their useless discussion does provide Arthur with a means to defeat the bridgekeeper when he starts asking a question about swallows.

-The Faceless: They're only seen from below the ramparts.
+- The Faceless: They're only seen from below the ramparts.
 The distance, fog and lack of luminosity do not allow to see their faces.

 A 37-year-old peasant, whose community is based on a political system thats too modern for the dark ages.
 It certainly has no place for a mythical king like Arthur, which Dennis openly shows.
 This starts another pointless discussion in which Dennis wants to prove that just wielding Excalibur is not a reason to boss people around.

 God appears to the Knights of the Round Table and gives them the task to find the Holy Grail.
 He finds it annoying that people constantly consider themselves unworthy of His presence.
 His face is based on the cricket player W.G.
-Grace.
+Grace

 Played by: John Young